KillianKemps/ClassroomAdmin/README.md

   - Google Classroom API enabled
   - Client ID for Web Server

+### Google's admin account creation

-To get your client ID, go on [Google's Console API](https://console.developers.google.com/apis/) and follow the wizard.
+To get your client ID, go on [Google's Console API](https://console.developers.google.com/apis/).

+1. Create a Project with the name of your choice
+2. Create keys for your project
+  1. Choose Web Application keys
+  2. Download the client ID and the client secret JSON file given by Google and rename it to `client_secret.json`
+  3. Authorize the domain name where you want to host the app
+3. Enable the three following APIs for the project:
+  1. Admin SDK API
+  2. Gmail API
+  3. Google Classroom API

+### Application setup

-Once the requirements installed, simply clone this directory, add your Google API secret and launch docker-compose.
+Once the requirements installed, simply clone this directory on your server, add your Google API secret and launch docker-compose:

-Clone the repository:
+1. Clone the repository:
 ``` Server
 git clone https://github.com/KillianKemps/ClassroomAdmin
 ```

-Copy your Google client ID from your computer to the server under the name `client_secret.json`
+2. Copy your Google client ID from your computer to the server under the name `client_secret.json`
 ``` Computer
 scp client_secret.json username@your-server-address:~/ClassroomAdmin
 ```

+3. Configure you app as described [below](#Configuration)

-Launch the app in background
+4. Launch the app in background
 ```
 cd ClassroomAdmin
 docker-compose up -d